 The second group is escape or retreat.
 Here a model of behavior is chosen in which a person avoids an alarming situation by all means, or, having got into it, escapes.

 The third group is the compromise model of behavior.
 If it’s impossible to avoid problems, the person is forced to compromise, either involuntarily or voluntarily.
 Often such a compromise leads to personal changes, changes in attitudes and views.

 Formation of Adaptive Behavior in Children With Mental Disorders

 Every child has his or her own way of adapting and forming certain behaviors.
 But what to do if the child has mental disorders (congenital or acquired)?
-After all, in this case, the process of formation of adaptive behavior can be impossible or very problematic.
+After all, in this case, the process of formation of adaptive can be impossible or very problematic.

-There are a number of features of mental disorders, such as decreased rate of development, underdevelopment of motor and speech functions, immaturity of the cognitive and emotional-volitional spheres of development.
+There are a number of features of mental disorders, such as decreased rate of development, underdevelopment of motor and speech functions, and immaturity of the cognitive and emotional-volitional spheres of development.
 The degree of these can vary from mild to severe.
-Serious work is needed here to diagnose and correct such disorders, to design individual developmental and educational programs.
+Serious work is needed here to diagnose and correct such disorders, and to design individual developmental and educational programs.

-The formation of adaptive behavior plays a huge role for children with mental disorders.
-This is an opportunity to later lead an independent life (taking into account the existing disabilities), the development of communication skills for communication and interaction with others, the ability to navigate in modern life, the development of self-care skills, and much more.
+The formation of adaptive behavior plays a huge role in children with mental disorders.
+This is an opportunity to later lead an independent life (taking into account the existing disabilities), the development of communication skills for communication and interaction with others, the ability to navigate modern life, the development of self-care skills, and much more.

 Also, Read About– Help Your Employees – Join Them at the Best Alcohol Detox Center